How to Avoid Probate in Arkansas

 • Closes the estate with court approval.

 This might seem like a lot of steps.
 Yes, the probate process is typically a slow, tedious process.
 Additionally, probate can get expensive.
-Fortunately, an estate planning attorney can offer you several ways to avoid probate proceedings.
+Fortunately, an estate planning attorney can offer you several ways to avoid probate court and related proceedings.

 Some popular reasons for avoiding probate include: